-Following the unanimous decision of the Scottish Parliament to lower the voting age in Scotland to 16, it's time that England, Wales and Northern Ireland caught up.
+Following the unanimous decision of the Scottish Parliament to extend the vote to 16 and 17 year olds, and Welsh plans to do the same for Assembly elections, it's time that England and Northern Ireland caught up.

 We are facing an impending turn-out crisis, as each generation votes less than the last.
 If young people are registered early and get into the habit of voting, we will see lasting improvements in voter turnout.
 If they vote early, they vote often.
 We call on you to help build a better democracy by extending the franchise to 16 and 17 year olds.